 While Intolerance is a remarkably grandiose achievement in the history of cinema, it is a dizzyingly long and complex film that runs the risk of rapidly losing its audience.
-The concept of the film is incredible, yet the delivery is somewhat difficult for me to stomach.
+The concept and scope of the film is incredible, yet the delivery is somewhat difficult for me to stomach.
 The multiple parallel plots take place in distinct historical epochs and are dizzying to keep up with.
 Without running the risk of too close a comparison, Intolerance is akin to a symphony with far too many notes.
 With that being said, this is a masterful achievement in the history of early cinema.

-The film weaves together four separate but parallel plot-lines each exposing the persistence of “hatred and intolerance throughout the ages” and how it has “battled against love and charity.”
+The film weaves together four separate but parallel plot-lines each exposing the persistence of “hatred and intolerance throughout the ages” and how they have “battled against love and charity.”
 Interwoven between each narrative is a scene of a mother (the character of Eternal Motherhood is played by Lillian Gish) rocking a small cradle and the phrase “out of the cradle endlessly rocking” is regularly shown.
-There are over 50 different transitions between narratives throughout the film and each historical epoch is tinted with a different color to highlight its distinct era.
+There are over 50 different transitions between narratives throughout the film and each historical epoch is tinted with a different color to highlight its distinctness.

 Intolerance stars: Lillian Gish (Eternal Motherhood), and Mae Marsh (The Dear One) who both previously starred in Griffith’s The Birth of a Nation.
 At this time, epic films were predominantly emerging from France and Italy rather than the United States.
 Previously, Griffith had attempted to produce an epic, Judith of Bethulia (1913), but it was greatly overshadowed by Cabiria (1914), which was an Italian film directed by Giovanni Pastrone about a young Italian girl during the 2nd Punic War, Hannibal’s travels over the alps, and Archimedes’s defeat of the Roman fleet.